Stock Market Volatility: Acting vs. ReactingSubmitted by JMB Financial Managers on January 25th, 2019

 It’s in the news, in the headlines, and more than likely, in your portfolio.
-Stock market volatility, for any investor, can be worrisome.
-But it doesn't have to be.
-Something I always like to remind my clients of is that it is better to have a plan of action versus a reaction.
-This is something we like to call, active risk management.
+Stock market gyrations can be worrisome for any investor - but it doesn't have to be.
+When it comes to investing I always like to remind my clients that it is better to have a plan of action, than a knee-jerk reaction.
+This – a plan of action - is what I call active risk management.

 The Need for Risk Management

-Risk management becomes exceptionally important when you enter retirement.
-Market volatility combined with regular withdrawals can make market losses significantly harder to correct.
-Having a financial professional to actively manage your portfolio can better prepare you for market volatility during your retirement years.
+Risk management becomes exceptionally important when you are closing in on, and first entering retirement.
+Market volatility combined with regular withdrawals can make market losses significantly harder to recover from.